LLM-SAA: LLM-persona Generated Distributions for Decision-making: Assortment problem: Details and Results

 If the LLM accurately tailors rankings to each individual, we would expect $\mathsf{PersonaMAE}$ to be substantially smaller than $\mathsf{ShuffledMAE}$.
 Instead, we find that these metrics are essentially identical: \textbf{0.367} for $\mathsf{PersonaMAE}$ and \textbf{0.369} for $\mathsf{ShuffledMAE}$.
 (For comparison, the $\mathsf{ShuffledMAE}$ of the Random baseline is \textbf{0.497}.)

 Despite this failure at the individual level, Persona-sampling achieves the highest CR metrics.
 These results imply that high-fidelity ``human simulation'' is not a prerequisite to adding value for downstream decision-making.
 While existing literature often focuses on the accuracy of the individual imitation, our results show that persona-steering can be valuable because it encourages the LLM to represent the broader diversity and range of the population distribution.
-In summary, an LLM-generated distribution $\hat{F}$ can be valuable for making good decisions even if it cannot accurately predict which specific individual holds which preference.